Want Strong Bones? Eat These 4 Foods!

 - Food sources of magnesium.
 Spinach, tofu, almonds, broccoli, lentils, pumpkin seeds and sunflower seeds are good sources of this essential mineral, which is vital for healthy bones along with many other healthy functions.

 In addition, avoid too much protein intake – excessive dietary protein can promote calcium loss from bones – and moderate caffeine and sodium as well, as too much of either can promote calcium excretion.
+Be sure to get sensible sun exposure as well, since vitamin D comes more naturally from our skin production in response to the sun than food.
+Take precautions not to burn.

 Today’s Health Topics